aminchaddad/youtube-app/README.md

 npm install
 ```

-Now to run the app you run this command:
+Now to run the app:

 ```
 npm start